chybie/devsummit/src/events/week-1/learning-lounge/PWA.md

 layout: layouts/event/index.njk
 ---

-The PWA Learning Lounge offers a small group the opportunity to share their work-in-progress or production Progressive Web Apps, and get feedback from experts in real time.
+The PWA learning lounge offers a small group the opportunity to share their work-in-progress or production Progressive Web Apps, and get feedback from experts in real time.